wso2-attic/analytics-mb/product/distribution/README.txt

 Issues Fixed in This Release
 ============================
-* WSO2 Data Analytics Server related components of the WSO2 Carbon Platform - https://wso2.org/jira/issues/?filter=12425
+* Issues fixed in this release could be found at https://wso2.org/jira/issues/?filter=13150

 Known Issues in This Release
 ============================

-* All known issues have been recorded at https://wso2.org/jira/issues/?filter=12426
+* All known issues have been recorded at https://wso2.org/jira/issues/?filter=13151

 Installation & Running
 ======================